vlang/v/doc/docs.md

 }
 ```

-Like constants and types, functions are private (not exported) by default.
+Functions are private (not exported) by default.
 To allow other modules to use them, prepend `pub`.
 The same applies
 to constants and types.

 ## Variables